Phoebe L. Reuben

 She/her/hers

-PhD student in Ecology and Evolutionary Biology
+PhD candidate in Ecology and Evolutionary Biology

-I am a third year PhD student in the Frank lab at Tulane University and a NSF GRFP fellow.
+I am a third year PhD candidate in the Frank lab at Tulane University and a NSF GRFP fellow.
 I am broadly interested in the impacts of landscape degradation on physiological stress, performance, and disease prevalence in bats.
 My research is conducted at the FCAT reserve in northwestern Ecuador.

 I graduated with a BA in Biology and Psychology from Vassar College in 2017.
 There, I worked in the Touchon lab, studying behavioral ecology and phenotypic plasticity in the Neotropical hourglass tree frog.
 I wrote my senior thesis on phenotypic plasticity in response to predation risk in Dendropsophus ebraccatus tadpoles.